Associate Professor. The Boss.

 Jocky studied Chemistry at the University of Oxford and completed his MChem in 2013.
 In his undergraduate research, he studied the structural properties of protein complexes using mass spectrometry.
 He joined the Jockusch group in Fall 2014 and is currently developing FRET as a technique to probe gas-phase protein structure and studying intrinsic effect of methylation on the spectroscopic properties of rhodamines.
 His other interests include traveling and watching comedy.

 JoAnn completed her BSc as a Chemistry Major at the University of British Columbia in 2015.
 Since then, she has worked in the medical device industry focusing on validations of manufacturing processes and method development used for the manufacture of biological heart valves.
-Currently, she is investigating the photophysics of Hoechst dyes as well as conformations of DNA in the gas phase.
+Currently, she is investigating DNA conformation in the gas phase.
 In her free time, she is usually eating with friends, hiking or playing sports.

 NEENA SUSAN EAPPEN